-- Development and application of communication, pragmatic language, and social skills - The importance of taking responsibility for their actions - Development of strategies for managing time, materials and belongings - Management of personal needs - Self-advocacy skills training, in preparation for the transition to adult life.
+- Development and application of communication, pragmatic language, and social skills - The importance of taking responsibility for their actions - Development of strategies for managing time, materials and belongings - Management of personal needs - Self advocacy skills

 As students transition to middle school, they are introduced to work related activities within the school setting.
 These activities help them apply academic knowledge and develop foundational work skills necessary for employment.